DATA PROTECTION PRIVACY NOTICE FOR PATIENTS

 All systems in place at the practice have been selected for their high levels of security.
 Data management and communication systems are fully encrypted both in transit and at rest.
 In doing this, there will be no change to the control of access to your data and the hosted service provider will not have any access to the decryption keys.

-The Practice uses a clinical system provided by a Data Processor called Heydoc, which is hosted in a GDPR compliant, encrypted cloud hosted environment.
-The company has entered into a Data Processing Agreement with Heydoc which enables data to be processed outside of the EU/EEA.
+The Practice uses a clinical system provided by a Data Processor called Semble, which is hosted in a GDPR compliant, encrypted cloud hosted environment.
+The company has entered into a Data Processing Agreement with Semble which enables data to be processed outside of the EU/EEA.

 Additionally, information may be stored in administrative documentation, which is stored on Office365 hosted by Microsoft.